What Are Lieutenants in Magic?

-For a moderate cost, this mystical creature enters as a solid 3/4 with vigilance, making it a dependable attacker who can still block on your opponent's turn.
-However, as long as you control your captain, Unicorn bestows your entire army with two spectacular effects.
-With your commander out, at the start of combat on your turn, Unicorn gives your creatures vigilance until the end of the turn (they don't really need it on your opponent's round anyway) and renders your entire squad (including itself) immune to combat damage for the rest of the turn!
+For a moderate cost, this mystical creature enters as a solid 3/4 with vigilance.
+However, as long as you control your commander, Unicorn bestows two spectacular effects at the start of your combat: he gives vigilance and renders your entire team (including himself) immune to combat damage for the rest of the turn!

-With vigilance and protection in combat, you're free to swing with everything you've got; not only will no one tap, they'll be completely barricaded against your opponent's blockers.
-What else can I say?
-Loyal Unicorn is decent on its own but absolutely lethal in tangent with your general.
-I've used it in several of my own EDH white decks, and I definitely recommend snagging a copy while it's still cheap, costing less than two dollars!
+With vigilance and protection in combat, you're free to swing with everything you've got; not only will no one tap, they'll be completely barricaded against enemy blockers.

 How to Use Lieutenants

-We've seen the awesome powers these second-in-commands will grant your armies; remember to use defensive measures like "Mother of Runes" to shield your commander from harm, as your lieutenants will lag until you can recast them.
-The gods make good leaders due to their indestructible nature, partner commanders give two chances for maintaining the bonuses (staying active in case one falls), and simple low-cost generals like "Sram, Senior Edificer" can be quickly recast if defeated.
+We've seen the awesome powers these second-in-commands will grant your armies; remember to use defensive measures like "Mother of Runes" to shield your commander from harm, as your lieutenants will lag until you recast them.
+The gods pair well due to their indestructible nature, partner commanders give two chances for maintaining the bonuses, and simple low-cost generals like "Sram, Senior Edificer" can be quickly recast if defeated.

 © 2018 Jeremy Gill